ckrieger/ADDComplianceChecking/README.md

 ## Overview

+**Please use Chrome for accessing the protoype.
+For some reason other browsers throw a regexgroup exception.**

 ### Pattern Compliance Monitor (Monitoring Framework)
 The Pattern Compliance Monitor is based on the Spring Framework and the Esper complex event processing runtime.
 An overview of the main components is shown below: